-Our original summer school and camp in Cabarete was started in 2005 and has been partially funded since then by the Dominican Law Firm Guzmán Ariza.
-Subsequently, DREAM has expanded to five separate camp sites.
-This site is the largest, serving 210 students, and is staffed by a cross-cultural team that includes 2 directors, 14 local and international volunteers, 12 Dominican public school teachers, and 2 professional development coaches.
-The Cabarete summer school and camp is sponsored by Guzmán Ariza & Associates and by international volunteers.
+Our original summer school and camp in Cabarete was started in 2005 and was a response to the lack of quality classroom time during the academic year.
+Subsequently, USAID awarded DREAM a 2-year grant to create a sustainable expansion, which we were able to accomplish, expanding to five separate camp sites and two mini camps.
+This site is the largest, serving 210 students, and is staffed by a cross-cultural team that includes two directors, 14 local and international volunteers, 12 Dominican public school teachers, and two professional development coaches.

 The summer school and camp in La Ciénega (a neighborhood in Cabarete) takes place at the Salome Ureña Public School.
-This camp is modeled after the Guzmán Ariza program and is our second largest site.
-The camp serves 175 students and is staffed by a cross-cultural team of 2 directors, 10 local and international volunteers, 10 Dominican public school teachers, and 2 professional development coaches.
-The La Ciénaga Summer School & Camp is currently seeking sponsorship.
+This camp is modeled after the Cabarete program and is our second largest site.
+The camp serves 175 students and is staffed by a cross-cultural team of two directors, 10 local and international volunteers, 10 Dominican public school teachers, and two professional development coaches.
+The La Ciénega Summer School & Camp is currently seeking sponsorship.

 Abreu Summer School & Camp

 The summer school and camp in Abreu is an extension of our Young Stars and Public Library programs in the Máximo Acosta Public School.
 This half-day program was launched in 2011 by one of DREAM’s Peace Corps Volunteers.
-This site serves 60 students and is staffed by 1 local director, 6 local and international volunteers, and 4 Dominican public school teachers.
+This site serves 60 students and is staffed by one local director, six local and international volunteers, and four Dominican public school teachers.
 The Abreu Summer School and Camp is currently seeking sponsorship.

 La Unión Summer School & Camp

 The summer school and camp in La Unión started in 2013 thanks to the leadership of two DREAM Peace Corps Volunteers and two of DREAM’s yearlong volunteers.
 The summer camp was the first step in a long-term partnership with the school’s director, initiating a yearlong educational intervention program.
-The half-day camp and teacher training program serves 55 students and is staffed by 2 directors, 4 international and local volunteers, and 6 Dominican public school teachers.
+The half-day camp and teacher training program serves 55 students and is staffed by two directors, four international and local volunteers, and six Dominican public school teachers.
 The La Unión Summer School and Camp is currently seeking sponsorship.